I Don't Wanna Play House

 "I Don't Wanna Play House" is a song written by Billy Sherrill and Glenn Sutton.
 In 1967, the song was Tammy Wynette's first number one country song as a solo artist.

-"I Don't Wanna Play House" spent three weeks at the top spot and a total of eighteen weeks on the chart.
+Tammy Wynette version

+Release

+"I Don't Wanna Play House" by Tammy Wynette was released as a seven-inch single in July 1967 by Epic Records.
 The recording earned Wynette the 1968 Grammy Award for Best Female Country Vocal Performance.
+It was backed by another country song, "Soakin' Wet" on the B-side, which didn't see an immediate album inclusion.

+Charts

-The song was released in the UK in 1976 and made the Top 40.
+"I Don't Wanna Play House" by Tammy Wynette spent three weeks at the top spot and a total of eighteen weeks on the Billboard Hot Country Singles chart.
+The song was also later released in the UK in 1976 and made the Top 40.

 Content

 In the song, the narrator, a young mother whose husband has left her, overhears her daughter describing to a neighborhood boy their broken home, and informing him that she doesn't want to play house since, after observing her parents' troubles, she knows that it cannot be fun.